sakshambatra1/discordaibot/README.md

-discord ai chat bot
-example intents included, soon to be linked to openai API add a .env file of your own which includes your own discord bot token, keep that private enjoy
+discord AI chatbot, uses the openAI API to fetch responces, create your own personal .env file to store your API token in